Sleep Apnea In Infants: Risks, Symptoms and Treatments

 In bad cases, an Apparent Life Threatening Event (ALTE) may occur.
 This

-is when a sleep apnea baby survives a serious breathing pause.
+is when an affected baby survives a serious breathing pause.

 After an ALTE of this kind, a monitor is usually prescribed to help